ukparliament/weeknotes.data-search/15/index.md

 Raphael returned from holiday and started work on integrating search hints into the API.

 Robert did a lot of standing this week.
 And some forgetting.
-The search sprint planning was a select group and went fine.
+The search backlog review and sprint planning attracted a select group and went fine.

 Liz educated Robert on various matters concerning search and showed him the insights application, which he found very useful.